ericmdantas/goliv/README.md

 }
 ```

-By doing that, when running `$ goliv`, it'll get all the options in `.golivrc` and use it.
+By doing that, when running `$ goliv`, it'll get all the config in `.golivrc` and use it.

 But, if you have such file and still use something like `$ goliv -port 9999`, **the cli will have priority** over the file.